-Cutting acrylic on a CO₂ laser is simple in theory — but getting a smooth, flame-polished “mirror edge” requires the right balance of power + speed + airflow + lens.
+Cutting acrylic on a CO₂ laser is simple in theory — but getting a clean, transparent edge depends on the right balance of power + speed + air assist + lens.

-This guide provides real-world settings for 60–100 W CO₂ lasers (GWEIKE M-Series / Cloud compatible), covering the most commonly used thicknesses: 3 mm / 5 mm / 10 mm.
+This guide provides real-world settings for 60–100 W CO₂ lasers (GWEIKE M-Series / Cloud compatible), covering the most commonly searched thicknesses: 3 mm / 5 mm / 10 mm.

 | Thickness | Laser Power | Best Speed | High Speed | Pass |